-The purpose of the Domestic RHI is to support and reward those households who move away from traditional fossil fuels for heating their homes, which helps towards the Government’s renewable energy and carbon reduction targets.
+The Domestic RHI has been created to support and reward those households who move away from traditional fossil fuels for heating their homes, which helps towards the Government’s renewable energy and carbon reduction targets.

 Greenhouse gas emissions in the UK will be cut to almost zero by 2050, under the terms of a new government plan to tackle climate change set out last year.

-As owners of renewable heating will be paid quarterly over a 7-year period for the amount of clean, green renewable heat it’s estimated their system produce.
+As owners of renewable heating, you will be paid quarterly over a 7-year period for the amount of clean, green renewable heat it’s estimated you system would produce.
 Eligible renewable heat includes the energy required for heating the home and providing domestic hot water.

 How Does the Payment Work Out?

 The Domestic RHI is a tariff-based system.
-The table below shows the current Domestic RHI tariffs for heat pumps, biomass boiler and solar thermal.
-These tariffs represent the amount you receive for each unit of renewable heat generated by your heat pump to heat your home.
+The table below shows the current Domestic RHI tariffs for heat pumps, biomass boilers and solar thermal systems.
+These tariffs represent the amount of money you would receive for each unit of renewable heat that is generated by the system to heat your home.

 |Technology||Current RHI Tariff’s (per/kWh)|